hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 to solve bat-like problems, for a suitably long period of time.
-I think "bat-like" is good enough to reproduce the *functional* aspect of this gestalt; to adopt the functionalist motto, we simply want to reproduce the relationships between outputs and inputs, and analogues will do if they mirror these relationships.
+I think "bat-like" is good enough to reproduce the *functional* aspect of this gestalt; to adopt the functionalist motto, we simply want to capture the relationships between outputs and inputs, and analogues will do if they mirror these relationships.
 Thus, we are led to imagine a "heterophenomenological arcade", offering a full range of non-human inner lives in the form of, say,